How to Create a New User Account on Mac OS X

 For another computer user, a separate user account insures that your data and their data is separate, effectively sharing the same computer but not the same files.
 For yourself, a new user account used exclusively for work or play is an excellent way to increase your productivity by reducing distractions.
 This makes it very easy to use and carry just a single Mac to serve as both a work and personal computer, and can be a real lifesaver for those of us who are either workaholics or just easily distracted by all the stuff that resides on the computer.

-Creating a New User Account in OS X
+Creating a New User Account in Mac OS X

-The process below walks through how to create a new user account in Mac OS X, it’s the same on all versions of OS X from Mavericks to Yosemite.
+The process below walks through how to create a new user account in Mac OS X, it’s the same on all versions of OS X whether it’s Mavericks, Yosemite, El Capitan, or otherwise.
 If you’re already familiar with how to do this then skip through it and just take the general advice of separating users and distinct activites here:

 - Open System Preferences from the Apple menu